lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/modules.md

 compdef _ml "ml"
 ```

-If you type `ml tensor<TAB>`, you will get all available models to tab through that contain
+If you type `ml tensor<TAB>`, you will get all available modules to tab through that contain
 "tensor" and are available under the current `modenv`:

 ```